 As a family, spend some quality family time at one of our Born Free Big Cat Sanctuaries.

 These big cats are rescued from harrowing situations from all over the world.
-This is where you can learn about the importance of conservation of the species and the protection of habitat whilst maintaining a humane and compassionate approach to the welfare of animals.
+This is where you can learn about the importance of conservation of the species and the protection of habitat.
+All of this happening whilst maintaining a humane and compassionate approach to the welfare of animals.

 At Shamwari, we are passionate about the conservation of nature and the animals within the reserve.

-This centre helps to rehabilitate and care for sick, injured, abandoned or orphaned animals under the care of our professional veterinary team, for release back into the wild.
-This informative and educational experience is one like no other.
+This centre helps to rehabilitate and care for sick, injured, abandoned or orphaned animals.
+Shamwari has a professional veterinary team to release animals back into the wild.
+This is a truly informative and educational experience like no other.

 Instilling a Love for Wildlife and Nature

-One of the most important aspects to consider when taking your family on safari is how it will instil a love and passion for nature and wildlife in your children.
+Taking your family on safari will instil a love and passion for nature and wildlife in you and your children.

 “We had a fabulous 3 nights at Riverdene Lodge, Shamwari😃.
 We were immediately welcomed by the lodge manager on our arrival and every effort was made to make our stay comfortable and relaxing by friendly and immensely attentive staff.
 Our children (aged 10 and 12) felt very looked after and welcomed too.
 The kids club area was of an extraordinary level of quality for such a small boutique hotel – zip “wires, climbing wall, maze, staff constantly on hand.
 No child could ever get bored there!
 Jess, our safari guide, was excellent and so good with our children too.
 Great game in Shamwari park – we saw all the big 5 except the leopards, but the other family found the, and the rangers have a great knowledge of where to look out for exciting animal groups.
 Sundowners at sunset overlooking the bush will never be forgotten.” – Tom L